jlzhangfafafa/blasr/doc/INSTALL_CMAKE.md

-## Compile BLASR binary using cmake
+## Compile BLASR and util binaries using cmake

 Make sure that you are using cmake >=3.7 and always start from an empty build subdirectory!